DHP-stottepakke/pages/pages/dmp_supporting_info/dmp_supporting_info.md

 sidebar: dmp_supporting_info
 ---

-This section collects additional information that is useful when writing a Data Management Plan (DMP).
+A collection of information that is useful when writing a Data Management Plan (DMP).